as7168/forensics_final_project/README.md

 Python 2.7.12

 Linux Dependencies

-sudo apt-get install python-pip sudo apt-get install python-tk sudo pip install networkx sudo pip install pypcapfile sudo pip install matplotlib
+sudo apt-get install python-pip python-tk

+sudo pip install networkx pypcapfile matplotlib

 Windows bash Dependencies

-sudo apt-get install python-pip sudo apt-get install python-tk sudo pip install networkx sudo pip install pypcapfile sudo pip install matplotlib
+sudo apt-get install python-pip python-tk

+sudo pip install networkx pypcapfile matplotlib

-To see the graph in windows, download xming server from: https://sourceforge.net/projects/xming/files/latest/download
+To see the graph in windows, download xming server from:

+  https://sourceforge.net/projects/xming/files/latest/download

 Install it using default settings

 Set the $DISPLAY variable appropriately

 export DISPLAY=127.0.0.1:0.0

 You can see the setting by

 echo $DISPLAY

 It should have been set to 127.0.0.1:0.0 and that is where the xming server is running

 ## Usage